microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Remarks

--   Module authors should avoid supporting this callback because Module Create functions should not allocate resources that DMF Framework does not know about.

--   **If a Module supports this callback, the callback must call DMF_ModuleDestroy()**.
+-   Modules generally do not need to support this callback unless the Module allocates resources in its Create callback (which is discouraged).

 -   After this callback returns, the Module nor the Module's Methods may be used because the Module's data structures will have been